Audio Vacuum Tube Manufacturers

 As noted, many of these missing types can be quite useful, especially for making all-tube audio electronics besides the usual amplifiers and effects.
 It should be noted, however, that even if not currently produced, almost any desired vacuum tube can be easily and cheaply purchased online at the moment.
 Perhaps (and hopefully) once this situation starts to change, the manufacturers will step in and add some of these missing types to their production.

-In terms of where tubes are made, 7 of the 15 factories are in Europe (3 in Czech Republic, 1 in Germany, 2 in Russia, and 1 in Slovakia), 4 are in China, 3 are in Japan, and 1 is in the USA.
-In other words, most of the factories are in Europe, especially the central and eastern portions.
+In terms of where tubes are made, 7 of the 16 factories are in Europe (3 in Czech Republic, 1 in Germany, 2 in Russia, and 1 in Slovakia), 5 are in China, 3 are in Japan, and 1 is in the USA.
+In other words, Europe has the most tube factories, especially the central and eastern portions.
 China comes in second place, although Shuguang claims that they alone produce around 40% of the world's tubes (or did before their recent shutdown).
 In any case, what is most striking is the near-complete absence of North and South America, and especially the USA, which once was the epicenter of tubes.
-GE, RCA, Raytheon, Sylvania, Western Electric, Westinghouse, and many others not only dominated production in the heyday of tubes, but also designed the majority of tubes.
+GE, RCA, Raytheon, Sylvania, Western Electric, Westinghouse, and many others not only dominated production in the heyday, but also designed the majority of tubes.
 Now, all that's left is a company under the Western Electric name that has struggled to re-create just one of WE's 1930s designs.
 I wish them luck, and I hope that more follow in their footsteps.

 Changes as of 3/9/2021:

 - Shuguang's production is still suspended, but an acquaintance from Tube Depot has estimated a return to production in late 2021.